Skip to main content

 • Remember, we're now working on the rover upside down.
 Don't worry, we'll flip it back to right side up soon.

-• Add the second beam, pressing it into place opposite the previously added beam.
+• Add the second blue beam, pressing it into place opposite the previously added beam.

 • Once both beams are snapped securely into place we can move on to the next step!

-15. Add the two 90 degree connectors to the rear stabilizer beams as shown so the pins are facing outwards.
-Add the two 90 degree connectors to the rear stabilizer beams as shown so the pins are facing outwards.
-Add the two 90 degree connectors to the rear stabilizer beams as shown so the pins are facing outwards.
+15. Add the two gray 90 degree connectors to the blue rear stabilizer beams as shown so the pins are facing towards the rear of the rover.
+Add the two gray 90 degree connectors to the blue rear stabilizer beams as shown so the pins are facing towards the rear of the rover.
+Add the two gray 90 degree connectors to the blue rear stabilizer beams as shown so the pins are facing towards the rear of the rover.

-• Add the two 90 degree connectors to the rear stabilizer beams as shown so the pins are facing outwards.
+• Add the two gray 90 degree connectors to the blue rear stabilizer beams as shown so the pins are facing towards the rear of the rover.

 16. There are two more beams to attach, each using two pins, and then we can add the caster wheel to the back of the rover.